kohnmart/website/content/projects/snippets.md

 #### Outlook <br />

-Expansion options are conceivable for each feature.
+Expansion options are conceivable for each feature.The most important ones should be listed here.
 Accounts could take on various useful roles (admins).
-It would also be nice if you could follow other users.
-Each user should have their own feed in their profile.
+Users have their own feed on profile and can follow others.
 Assuming that there will be thousands of posts in the database at some point, the main feed should load them in batches.
 The individual post should also be editable at a later date.
 In addition, the SCSS should also be revised.
 <br /> <br />

 Download the complete documentation: